jessamynsmith/twitterbot/README.rst

 |Build Status| |Coverage Status|

 Easy-to-use TwitterBot that posts new messages and replies to mentions.
+Built on the popular twitter_ package.

 Features
 --------

+You can use Twitterbot to:
  - Post a new message.
  - Reply to any twitter mentions with a message.